wesdoyle/jira-actions-test/README.md

 The following key-value pairs need to be added to GitHub Secrets for the repositories where the GitHub Actions are to be run:

 - `JIRA_API_TOKEN`
-  - Create the Jira API token from the Account Settings > Security > API token [Link](https://id.atlassian.com/manage-profile/security/api-tokens)
+  - Create the Jira API token from the [Account Settings > Security > API token](https://id.atlassian.com/manage-profile/security/api-tokens)

 - `JIRA_BASE_URL`
   - `<your_domain>.jira.com`